BlrChessClub/BCC-website/events/2025/06-14-chess-camp.md

 ## What's Included:
-- 2 Days of guided Chess Camp (2 PM to 7 PM)
+- 2 Days of Chess Thrill (2 PM to 7 PM)
-- `Printed worksheets` with volunteer support (Beginner & Intermediate levels)
+- Engagement with **Chess Workbooks** on various topics with volunteer support (Beginner & Intermediate levels)
-- Special Surprises from `Circle Chess`
+- Chess Trivia and Challenges throughout the event
+- `Exclusive Goodies` and more surprises from BCC and Circle Chess
-- `Mini tournaments` at the end of each day
+- Swiss Tournaments at the end of the day
-- `Certificates` for participants meeting the minimum criteria
+- `Certificates` for participants finishing Intermediate course.